Fathy89/Arduino-parking-system-/README.md

 ## Modifying the Code

 The code is well-commented and easy to understand, so you can modify it to suit your needs.
-For example, you can change the number of digits on the seven segment display, or add additional functionality.

 ## License